tcorreabr/Parachute/README.md

 After activate the script in *Kwin Scripts* window you can use the default registered global shortcut (Ctrl+Alt+W) to show/hide *Parachute*.

 You can also invoke the script with: *qdbus org.kde.kglobalaccel /component/kwin invokeShortcut Parachute*.
 That way you can use it with *Easystroke*, for example.

+## Notes

+* Developed and tested in *Plasma* 5.18, but **not ready for daily use**.
+* Not tested on *Wayland*.
+I'm pretty sure it doesn't work on it.
+* If you are going to contribute to the code, please contact me first so that we don't have duplicate work.
+Unless it's a small contribution.
+* If you are using "Slide" animation to switch desktops, you may want to switch to "Desktop Cube Animation" to avoid some [unwanted visual effects](https://github.com/tcorreabr/Parachute/issues/1).

 ## Possible improvements